-Evidence Week 2020 will bring parliamentarians and researchers together to champion the use of high quality research to develop policy, enrich parliamentarians’ understanding of key policy issues and develop researchers’ capacity to engage with policy makers.
+The next Evidence Week will bring parliamentarians and researchers together to champion the use of high quality research to develop policy, enrich parliamentarians’ understanding of key policy issues and develop researchers’ capacity to engage with policy makers.

 Please get in touch if you’d like to find out more about becoming an Evidence Week partner.
-We are asking potential partners to submit a short summary of the research topic they would like to feature by the end of February.
+We are asking potential partners to submit a short summary of the research topic they would like to feature.

 - a high profile opening with leading members of parliament and voices from across constituencies in the UK on the social importance of reliable evidence in policy

 - a prominent exhibition stand in Upper Waiting Hall, a key thoroughfare in parliament

 - interactive ‘Evidence Pods’ in the exhibition space in Upper Waiting Hall, for 3 minute briefing sessions between MPs and researchers